Syncano/website/_posts/2015-05-20-introduction-to-image-processing.markdown

 Now that we know how to read in our images, let's have some fun!
 Facial recognition is among the greatest achievements of computation.
 We glean so much information from faces - identity, emotion, age.
 Our minds are made to see extremely nuanced details in faces.
 Mostly because they are extremely complex, with many, many muscles that explain extremely complex emotions, without a single word.

-The true power of opencv is it's ability to make the task of facial recognition easy.
+The true power of OpenCV is it's ability to make the task of facial recognition easy.

 `face_detect.py`